KostyaSha/github-integration-plugin/README.md

 ## Configuration:
  - Set GitHub project property with link to your GH repository
  - Configure GIT SCM: add any repo name i.e. 'origin-pull' and set refspec to `+refs/pull/${GITHUB_PR_NUMBER}/merge:refs/remotes/origin-pull/pull/${GITHUB_PR_NUMBER}/merge` if you want run build for merged state or '/head' for building exact PR commits, or `$GITHUB_PR_COND_REF` if you want 'head' state when PR is not mergeable (according to GH state).
 Set branch specifier to `origin-pull/pull/${GITHUB_PR_NUMBER}/merge`.
 This exact link allows to speedup fetch sources.
- - If you want use hooks, then go to your GitHub repository "Settings" and press add "webhook", then "Let me select individual events.", choose "Pull Request" and "Issues" and set url in the next form "http://yourjenkinsurl/github-pullrequest/"
+ - If you want use hooks, then go to your GitHub repository "Settings" and press add "webhook", then "Let me select individual events.", choose "Pull Request" and "Issues" and set url in the next form "http://yourjenkinsurl/github-pullrequest/".
+Then in job configuration choose "Hooks with persistent" trigger mode.
  - If you want do gatekeepering, then add second repository with i.e. origin.
 Add "Merge" extension in from Git SCM and configure post build action for push action.